-4. DIRECTION/ENTER Buttons:
+7. DIRECTION/ENTER Buttons:

 - DIRECTION Buttons: The DIRECTION buttons are used to navigate between different fields and items in menus.
 In Playback mode, the Up and Down button is used to speed up and slow down recorded video.
-The Left and Right button will jump 30s backward and forward in a video.
+The Left and Right button will select the next and previous day of recordings.
 In Preview mode, these buttons can be used to cycle through channels. - ENTER Button: The ENTER button is used to confirm selection in any of the menu modes.
 It can also be used to tick checkbox fields.
 In Playback mode, it can be used to play or pause the video.
-In Single Play mode, pressing the ENTER button will advance the video by a single frame. - 5.
+In Single Play mode, pressing the ENTER button will advance the video by a single frame. - 8.
 JOG SHUTTLE Control: The JOG SHUTTLE control can be used to move the active selection in a menu.
-The inner ring will move the selection up and down; the outer ring will move it left and right.
-In the Playback mode, the outer ring is used to jump 30s forward/backward in video files.
+The inner ring will move the selection up and down; the inner ring will move it left and right.
+In the Playback mode, the inner ring is used to jump 30 seconds forward/backward in a video.
 The inner ring can be used to speed up/slow down the video.
-In Preview mode, it can be used to cycle through different channels. - 6.
-POWER Button: The POWER button is used for power on or power off the DVR.
+In Preview mode, it can be used to cycle through different channels.